-- The order of elements of e-learning at Environmental Health School of Magetan based on priority were assignment, quiz and discussion furum as the first priority; feedback and survey as second priority; link to resources and book as third priority; and learning design, handout and chatting as the last priority. - Through this research, an innovative and simple method is produced to select elements that are prioritized in efforts to improve e-learning in health.
+- 1) The order of elements of e-learning in the health at Environmental Health Department of Magetan, Poltekkes Kemenkes Surabaya based on priority were assignment, quiz and discussion forum as the first priority; feedback and survey as second priority; link to resources and book as third priority; and learning design, handout and chatting as the last priority. - 2) Through this research, an innovative and simple method is produced to select elements that are prioritized in efforts to improve e-learning in health.